 Also, you may be wondering about the long-term outlook for the job and its salary.

-In this article, we hope to shine some light on the details of becoming a financial planner.
+In this article, we hope to shine some light on the details of becoming a wealth manager.

 Keep in mind that wealth management is more “elite” than “regular” financial planning, so often the standards will be much more rigorous.